 Light bulbs

-Many electrical devices—like light bulbs—only require that the electrons move.
+Many electric devices—like light bulbs—only require that the electrons move.
 They don't care if the electrons flow through the wire or simply move back-and-forth.
 Thus a light bulb can be used with either AC or DC electricity.

 AC is periodic motion